Cambio

 Cambio means change.

-Right now, museums have a timely and critical opportunity to build capacity for authentic and sustained collaborations with their communities.
-By evolving organizational practices, museums can open their doors wider to authentic Latinx engagement.
+Museums are uniquely positioned to build capacity for authentic and sustained collaborations with their communities.
+By evolving their organizational practices, museums can open their doors wider to authentic Latinx engagement.

 Enter Cambio.